Cyberpion-Github/ionix-mcp-server/README.md

-# IONIX MCP Server
+# IONIX MCP Server (Beta)

 A Model Context Protocol (MCP) server that provides comprehensive tools for interacting with the IONIX API.
-This server enables Claude Desktop and other MCP clients to query asset information, security assessments, remediation items, and more from your IONIX account.
+This server enables Claude Desktop and other MCP clients to query asset information, security findings (action items), security assessments, remediation items, and more from your IONIX account.

+Note: the IONIX MCP server is in beta.

 ## Usage